 Despite a mean flight altitude of 362m, we found that more than half of woodcock flight altitudes occurred below 305m.
 The occurrence of so many flight locations within the range of anthropogenic obstacles during peak times for migratory flight (12–1am Eastern Time) suggests that woodcock are not solely vulnerable to collision with these obstacles during takeoff and landing, but throughout their migratory flights.
 While all three types of structures examined here are responsible for substantial migratory bird mortality, collisions with these structures are likely caused by different mechanisms.
 Low-rise buildings, for example, are responsible for more collisions than any other structure examined in this study (est. 339 million per annum, Loss et al. 2014) despite having the lowest height (47m).
 The exceptional rate of mortality associated with low rise buildings is likely the joint function of their prevalence (est. 15.1 million low rise buildings in the United States, Loss et al. 2014) and a higher rate of mortality associated with birds undergoing stopovers, which can be lengthy and expose birds to mortality risk through the diurnal hours in addition to nocturnal migratory flights (Cusa et al. 2015).
 In comparison, communication towers kill fewer birds (4–5 million per annum) and are less prevalent on the landscape (>26 thousand in the United States) but are more likely to result in collisions during migratory flights, especially if guy lines are present (Gehring et al. 2011).
 Understanding these differing risk profiles is an important facet of interpreting the relative risk of low altitude flights and drawing connections between low altitude flights and increased rates of bird collisions.
+Given the anticipated growth of the anthropogenic footprint on the landscape it will remain important to keep testing and evaluating the effectiveness of mitigation measures to reduce bird collision across all sectors.
+While there has been some progress in this regard (Van Doren et al. 2021, De Groot et al. 2022.
+Graham et al. 2023), much work remains.
+This effort will necessitate significant interdisciplinary collaboration among scientists, as mitigation measures must be both effective and socioeconomically acceptable to succeed (White et al. 2024).

 It is unclear whether woodcock are the only species with such substantial use of low flight altitudes.
 Woodcock appear to fly at altitudes lower than most other nocturnal migrants, but many other bird species have disproportionate representation among bird collision victims, including White-throated Sparrows (Zonotrichia albicollis), Tennessee Warblers (Leiothlypis peregrina) and Mourning Doves (Zenaida macroura, Nichols et al. 2018).
 These species may benefit from further study on whether their increased vulnerability is also due to low migratory flight altitudes or other factors.
 Future work might also focus on individual variability in flight altitudes, as individual migratory strategies (e.g. short migratory flights) might increase the prevalence of low altitude flights (Bowlin et al. 2015).
-Further research on species- and individual-specific variation in flight altitudes may allow us to better understand how use of low altitudes impacts bird collision risk and devise strategies for its mitigation.collision .
+Further research on species- and individual-specific variation in flight altitudes may allow us to better understand how use of low altitudes impacts bird collision risk could help via two different pathways.
+First, identifying the species that are the most vulnerable could help devise more effective collision mitigation strategies.
+But identifying those species could also help devise more effective awareness campaigns about collisions.
+Bird collisions issues have been well documented but so far it has proven difficult to transition to action despite robust engagement from some concerned citizens (Loss et al. 2023).
+The vulnerability of woodcocks to building collision could help engage a segment of the public not typically involved in such issues.
+Building a larger coalition of interested stakeholders might foster actions by decision makers who could enact changes.

 Literature cited